 Right to Energy unites trade unions, anti-poverty groups, social housing providers, NGOs, environmental campaigners, health organisations and energy cooperatives across Europe.
-We campaign to tackle energy poverty at an EU, national and grassroot level.
+We campaign to tackle energy poverty at an EU, national and local level.

 We aim for an energy system that puts people and planet before profit.
-The Coalition was formed in 2017 to advocate for energy poverty in the 2030 EU energy legislative package.
+The Coalition was formed in 2017 to advocate for energy poverty in the 2030 EU Clean Energy package.
 Since then, coalition members have successfully campaigned to ban disconnections, implement free of charge renovations for energy poor households and include the energy poor as key players in the EU Green Deal.
 Additionally Right to Energy members have provided essential research on Who’s to Pay for a fair transition and how to secure the Right to Energy for all Europeans.

 Current work includes ongoing input into the EU Green Deal and energy efficiency legislation, advocacy in member states as well as local community campaigns to secure the right to energy for energy poor households during the pandemic.